The History of Central Penn College

 In 2004, Central Penn College began offering online as well as blended courses, and opened its first additional location—Central Penn Lancaster.
-Located just off Route 30 near the heart of downtown Lancaster, Central Penn Lancaster currently serves adult students enrolled in associate and bachelor’s degree completion programs in a variety of majors.
+Located just off Route 30 near the heart of downtown Lancaster, Central Penn Lancaster currently serves adult students enrolled in associate and certificate programs in a variety of majors.

 In 2005, Central Penn was granted permission from the Middle States Commission and the Pennsylvania Department of Education to begin offering two fully-online bachelor’s degree programs.